 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-There are about 120 shops over 10 floors in Shibuya109, a kitschy tube-shaped building that has become a sanctuary for young women looking to buy anything from shoes, clothes, costumes, accessories and beauty products.
+There are about 120 shops over 10 floors in SHIBUYA109, a kitschy tube-shaped building that has offers a variety of entertainment in addition to fashion, cosmetics, and food.

 The mall has come to symbolize Shibuya's leading cutting-edge trends ever since the "gyaru" subculture was popularized by young girls with dyed blond hair, fake tans, miniskirts and outlandish makeup.
 Today, the mall remains popular among Japanese and foreign celebrities.